ukw100/STECCY/README.md

 - TZX: [TZX FORMAT](http://k1.spdns.de/Develop/Projects/zasm/Info/TZX%20format.html)
 - Snapshots: [Z80 File Format](https://www.worldofspectrum.org/faq/reference/z80format.htm)

 The TZX file format is much more flexible than the TAP format.
 TZX also allows compression and fast loading routines that used to exist for the ZX Spectrum.
 However, STECCY only supports loading via the standard ROM routines (compressed and uncompressed), so fast loaders are not supported.
-Over 95 per cent of ZX-Spectrum programmes use the ROM routines, so there are no problems there.
+Over 95 per cent of ZX-Spectrum programs use the ROM routines, so there are no problems there.

-If you find a programme/game on the net in both formats (TAP and TZX), it is better to use the TAP file if in doubt.
-If the programme is in TZX format, it can happen in rare cases that STECCY cannot load this file completely.
+If you find a program/game in both formats (TAP and TZX), <ou should prefer the TAP file.
+If the program is in TZX format, it can happen in rare cases that STECCY cannot load this file completely.
 However, the probability is less than 5 per cent.
 In this case, you can also use the ZX Spectrum emulator "Fuse", which is freely available for Windows and Linux, to import the quick loader file there and then save it again as a snapshot.
 The snapshots can then also be used for STECCY without any problems.

 The software for using the SD card is [FatFs - Generic FAT Filesystem Module](http://elm-chan.org/fsw/ff/00index_e.html).
 Many thanks to ChaN for this!